Chas Licciardello: Planet Extra Podcast

 Licciardello also presents the "P.E.P." podcast, self described at the beginning of each episode as "P.E.P. or Planet Extra Podcast.
 It is an offshoot of Planet America on ABC Australia which you can see at Wednesdays at 9:30 pm on ABC TV and 8:00 pm on Fridays on ABC News or anytime you like on iView or Facebook at ABC Planet America or on YouTube on the ABC News In-Depth Channel.
 On PEP we cover all the stuff that's too nerdy for TV, if you're listening to us you can also find PEP on YouTube and Facebook where you will find timestamps and show-notes in the blurb".

-P.E.P. is typically co-hosted with Dr David Smith, an associate professor at the University of Sydney's United States Study Centre.
+P.E.P. is typically co-hosted with Dr David Smith, an associate professor at the United States Studies Centre at the University of Sydney.
 Other regular guests on the show include Bill Wyman, Melina Wicks and Elle Hardy.